2023 Most Popular History Bachelor's Degree Schools in West Virginia

 Read full report on History at Glenville State College

 Davis & Elkins College came in at #10 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in West Virginia ranking.
-Located in the remote town of Elkins, D&E is a private not-for-profit school with a small student population.
+Located in the remote town of Elkins, D&E is a private not-for-profit college with a small student population.

 Of the 3 students majoring in history at D&E, 67% are male and 33% are female.